aiplanethub/5-week_Data_Science_Bootcamp/week-5/188-Day 2: Module of Regression Algorithms & its evaluation metrics.md

 **What?**

-* Now that we built a model, we need to measure its performance right? and understand if it works well or not.
-Cost function measures the performance of a Machine Learning model for given data.
-It quantiﬁes the error between predicted values and expected values and presents it in the form of a single real number.
+* Now that we built a model, we need to measure its performance, right? and understand if it works well or not.
+The cost function measures the performance of a Machine Learning model for given data.
+It quantiﬁes the error between predicted and expected values and presents it as a single real number.
-* Depending on the problem Cost Function can be formed in many diﬀerent ways.
+* Depending on the problem, Cost Function can be formed in many diﬀerent ways.
 The purpose of this function is to be either:
-* **Minimized** - then returned value is usually called **cost, loss or error.** The goal is to ﬁnd the values of model parameters for which Cost Function return as small number as possible.
+* **Minimized** - the returned value is usually called **cost, loss, or error.** The goal is to ﬁnd the values of model parameters for which Cost Function returns as small a number as possible.
-* **Maximized** - then the value it yields is named a **reward**.
+* **Maximized** - the value it yields is named a **reward**.
 The goal is to ﬁnd values of model parameters for which returned number is as large as possible.

-### What is predicted and expected value?
+### What is the predicted and expected value?

 * **Predicted value:** As the name says is the predicted value of your machine learning model.
 * **Expected/Actual value:** Is the true value(or the label present in your data)
-* Often machine learning models are not 100% accurate or perfect, then tend to deviate from the true value or expected value.
+* Often, machine learning models are not 100% accurate or perfect and tend to deviate from the actual or expected value.
-* **Explaining with an example:** If we are predicting the age of a person based on few input variables or features.
+* **Explaining with an example:** If we are predicting a person's age based on a few input variables or features.
 * Our machine learning model predicted the age as 28 years
 * However, the actual age of the person is 29 years.
-* Here **28 years is predicted value** and **29 years is expected value or true value.** As data scientists, we try to minimize the error while building models.
+* Here **28 years is the predicted value** and **29 years is the expected or actual value.** As data scientists, we try to minimize errors while building models.

 ### Cost Function